The Complete Nashville Bachelor Party City Guide

 - Expert Nashville Travel Tips

-What Are Some Nashville Bachelor Party Ideas?
+Nashville Bachelor Party Ideas

-Whether you're diving into the music scene, looking for the best hot chicken, or seeking a bar crawl, Nashville has you covered.
+Whether you're diving into the music scene, looking for the best hot chicken or seeking a bar crawl, Nashville has you covered.
 This is a city that has it all, from top-notch dining and distilleries to professional sports and outdoor recreation.
 (Bonus: here are lots of Nashville captions to post with your pics.)

 Whether or not your groom is a country fan, you should make the most of the musical city.
 That includes visiting the historic Grand Ole Opry and even catching a show at the Ryman Auditorium.
 Or check out one of the many live music venues up and down Broadway, Nashville's main thoroughfare.

 This isn't just the country music capital of the USA, it's also a top-tier destination for some of the best Southern food—from beloved hot chicken to tasty barbeque—all around.
-And if you like something to drink with your grub, you can also take advantage of the number of bars, distilleries, and brewhouses throughout the city.
+And if you like something to drink with your grub, you can also take advantage of the number of bars, distilleries and brewhouses throughout the city.

 Day 1

-Morning: Get the party started with your first breakfast, and make it at Biscuit Love, where you can bite into menu items like Bonuts (fried biscuit donuts), the Gertie (a buttermilk biscuit with chocolate gravy), or the Southern Benny (shaved ham and sunny-side-up eggs on a biscuit).
+Morning: Get the party started with your first breakfast and make it at Biscuit Love, where you can bite into menu items like Bonuts (fried biscuit donuts), the Gertie (a buttermilk biscuit with chocolate gravy) or the Southern Benny (shaved ham and sunny-side-up eggs on a biscuit).

 Afternoon: Here's a fun way to get to know downtown Nashville: a daytime ride through the city on the Sprocket Rocket Party Bike.
 With room for 15 peddlers (note: there is an electric-powered engine if you get too tired to push on your own), this BYOB peddle tour takes you on a ride to the city's best bars, with drink deals at each stop and a party along the way (you can bring your own tunes along with your own beer).

 Evening: Make tonight steakhouse night.
-Head to the Westin Hotel for Oak Steakhouse, and try their specialty, the dry-aged ribeye.
+Head to the Westin Hotel for Oak Steakhouse and try their specialty, the dry-aged ribeye.
 Of course, you'll want to peruse their wide selection of quality cocktails to pair with your meal.
 From there, head to Broadway to explore some of the live music venues.
 A great place to start is Honky Tonk Central, a beloved institution with three floors each playing a different style of music—and all with a great dance floor and bar.

 Day 2

 Morning: You can't make a visit to Nashville without grabbing brunch at Puckett's.
 Once a grocery store in the 1950s, the restaurant now offers tasty breakfast fare that will get you off to a good start for the day.
-Think The Souther Stack (sweet potato pancakes topped with pulled pork, fried apples, and eggs) or the Smoked Brisket Hash Skillet.
+Think The Souther Stack (sweet potato pancakes topped with pulled pork, fried apples and eggs) or the Smoked Brisket Hash Skillet.

 Afternoon: If your groom loves a good whiskey, it's worth heading out of town (just a little bit) to visit the Jack Daniel's Distillery, just shy of two hours from the city.
 It's worth the drive though (consider renting a party bus to get you there) to explore the history of the famous booze and experience some tastings.
 If you need lunch on your way back, it's time to put your stomach to the test with some famous Nashville hot chicken.
 The place to try it is Prince's Hot Chicken, but be warned, even the mild version comes with a heavy kick.

 Evening: Start the night with dinner at Von Elrod's Beer Garden and Sausage House, where you can snack on bar food and enjoy five-pound liters of beer.
-Along with appetizers like fried cheese curds and soft pretzels, dinner includes barbeque options (spare ribs and brisket for starters) and five types of sausage sandwiches, and plenty more.
+Along with appetizers like fried cheese curds and soft pretzels, dinner includes barbeque options (spare ribs and brisket for starters) and five types of sausage sandwiches and plenty more.
 After a tasty night, head back to Broadway where you can explore other bars you missed the night before.
-Tootsie's is a great spot for country music; you can check the concert schedule at Station Inn, or make your way to the Tin Roof for a great party (try making it for one of their 90s nights.)
+Tootsie's is a great spot for country music; you can check the concert schedule at Station Inn or make your way to the Tin Roof for a great party (try making it for one of their 90s nights.)

 Day 3